fozcollu/react-testing-poc/README.md

-POC for React Application testing
+POC for simple React Application testing

 Using
 - Jest